 An Eligible Entity’s ARR Nomination Cap will be as follows:

-(1) For Network Integration Transmission Customers, the Network Integration Transmission Service ARR Nomination Cap for a particular month or season is equal to the lesser of a) the sum of Network Integration Transmission Service Candidate ARRs and Network Integration Transmission Service Candidate LTCRs for that particular month or season as calculated in Section 7.1.2 of this Attachment AE and any additional Network Integration Transmission Service Candidate ARRs for that particular month or season as calculated in Section 7.5.1 of this Attachment AE or b) One hundred and three percent (103%) of the average of that customer’s three most recent annual peak Network Loads.
+(1) For Network Integration Transmission Customers, the Network Integration Transmission Service ARR Nomination Cap for a particular month or season is equal to the lesser of (a) the sum of Network Integration Transmission Service Candidate ARRs and Network Integration Transmission Service Candidate LTCRs for that particular month or season as calculated in Section 7.1.2 of this Attachment AE and any additional Network Integration Transmission Service Candidate ARRs for that particular month or season as calculated in Section 7.5.1 of this Attachment AE or (b) One hundred and three percent (103%) of the average of that customer’s three most recent annual peak Network Loads.
 This value will be adjusted by the Transmission Provider as required to account for wholesale load shifts between Transmission Customers.
 In addition, candidate LTCRs and awarded LTCRs shall be transferred by the Transmission Provider as applicable to account for wholesale load shifts between Transmission Customers.

 (2) For Firm Point-To-Point Transmission Customers, the Firm Point-To-Point ARR Nomination Cap is equal to the sum of Firm Point-To-Point Candidate ARRs and Firm Point-To-Point Candidate LTCRs as calculated in Section 7.1.2 of this Attachment AE and any additional Firm Point-To-Point Candidate ARRs as calculated in Section 7.5.1 of this Attachment AE.

-(3) For GFA customers taking the equivalent of SPP Network Integration Transmission Service, the Grandfathered Agreement Network Integration Transmission Service ARR Nomination Cap for that particular month or season is equal to the lesser of a) the sum of Grandfathered Agreement Network Integration Transmission Service Candidate ARRs and Grandfathered Agreement Network Integration Transmission Service Candidate LTCRs for that particular month or season as calculated in Section 7.1.2 of this Attachment AE and any additional Grandfathered Agreement Network Integration Transmission Service Candidate ARRs for that particular month or season as calculated in Section 7.5.1 of this Attachment AE or b) One hundred and three percent (103%) of the average of that GFA customer’s three most recent annual peak Network Loads.
+(3) For GFA customers taking the equivalent of SPP Network Integration Transmission Service, the Grandfathered Agreement Network Integration Transmission Service ARR Nomination Cap for that particular month or season is equal to the lesser of (a) the sum of Grandfathered Agreement Network Integration Transmission Service Candidate ARRs and Grandfathered Agreement Network Integration Transmission Service Candidate LTCRs for that particular month or season as calculated in Section 7.1.2 of this Attachment AE and any additional Grandfathered Agreement Network Integration Transmission Service Candidate ARRs for that particular month or season as calculated in Section 7.5.1 of this Attachment AE or (b) One hundred and three percent (103%) of the average of that GFA customer’s three most recent annual peak Network Loads.

 (4) For GFA customers taking the equivalent of SPP Firm Point-To-Point, the Grandfathered Agreement Firm Point-To-Point ARR Nomination Cap is equal to the sum of Grandfathered Agreement Firm Point-To-Point Candidate ARRs and Grandfathered Agreement Firm Point-To-Point Candidate LTCRs as calculated in Section 7.1.2 of this Attachment AE and any additional Grandfathered Agreement Firm Point-To-Point Candidate ARRs as calculated in Section 7.5.1 of this Attachment AE.